Prunus persica Assembly and Gene Annotation

 Prunus persica (peach) is an economically important deciduous tree in the Rosaceae family that produces 20 million tons of fruit per year.
 The rosaceae family contains herbs, shrubs and trees with a wide variety of fruit types and habits and includes several species grown for their fruits (peaches, apples and strawberries), lumber (black cherry) and ornamental value (roses).

 Peach was first domesticated and cultivated in North-West China and has a compact diploid genome (265 Mb, 2n =16).

-The initial assembly was performed using Sanger sequence reads representing 8.5-fold coverage of a double haploid genotype of cv.
+JGI performed the initial assembly using Sanger sequence reads representing 8.5-fold coverage of a double haploid genotype of cv.
 Lovell using Arachne.
-The resulting contigs and scaffolds were filtered to give 234 scaffolds covering 224.6 Mb of the peach genome (Peach v1.0) with scaffold and contig N50/L50 values of 4 Mb/26.8 Mb and 294 kb/214.2 kb, respectively with good QC statistics .
+The resulting contigs and scaffolds were filtered to give 234 scaffolds covering 224.6 Mb of the peach genome (Peach v1.0) with scaffold and contig N50/L50 values of 4 Mb/26.8 Mb and 294 kb/214.2 kb, respectively with good QC statistics.

 Five DNA libraries were end-sequenced, giving a total of 8.47-fold sequence coverage: 536,032 reads from the 2.8 kb sized library, 606,680 reads from the 4.4 kb sized library, 2,106,103 reads from the 7.8 kb sized library, 419,424 reads from the 35.3 kb fosmid library, and 61,440 reads from the 69.5 kb BAC library.

 A total of 27,852 protein-coding genes and 28,689 protein-coding transcripts were predicted by JGI.